DeMe0/project3-planning/README.md

 ## Description

 Have you ever wanted ice cream delivered straight to your door, but found yourself lacking useful product information because popular delivery services don't offer it?
-Well with Frizzy - the specialized frozen dessert delivery service, any and all useful information pertaining to our ice cream products will be available to you on our app.
+Well with Frizzy - the specialized frozen dessert delivery service, any and all useful information pertaining to our dessert products will be available to you on our app.
-The goal is to provide a seamless experience for ordering your desserts, while giving you all the allergy and nutritional information you want.
+The goal is to provide a seamless experience for ordering your desserts, while giving you all the allergy and nutritional information you'd want.

 ### Project Links